How to Manage Obsolete Stock in Your Inventory

 - How to Handle Obsolete Stock Levels in Inventory?

 Obsolete Stock is a term that refers to inventory that has reached the end of its product lifecycle.
-In this stage of the product life cycle, there is no market demand for the product.
+In this stage of the product life cycle, there’s no market demand for the product.
 The end of the product life cycle is typically determined based on a set period of time with no sales for that specific product offering.

 Surpluses of obsolete stock are often the results of an unsuccessful product being rejected by the market, poor demand forecast management as product life cycle stages change or poor inventory management processes across multiple warehouse locations.